singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #51.
 1.7     Try thinking about it layer by layer.
 Can you rotate a specific layer?
 - #52.
 4.12    If each path had to start at the root, we could traverse all possible paths starting from the root.
 We can track the sum as we go, incrementing totalPaths each time we find a path with our target sum.
 Now, how do we extend this to paths that can start anywhere?
 Remember: Just get a brute-force algorithm done.
 You can optimize later.
 - #53.
 1.3     It's often easiest to modify strings by going from the end of the string to the beginning.
 - #54.
-4.11    This is your own binary search tree class, so you can maintain any information about the tree structure or nodes that you'd like (provided it doesn't have other negative implica­ tions, like making insert much slower).
+4.11    This is your own binary search tree class, so you can maintain any information about the tree structure or nodes that you'd like (provided it doesn't have other negative implications, like making insert much slower).
 In fact, there's probably a reason the interview question specified that it was your own class.
-You probably need to store some addi­ tional information in order to implement this efficiently.
+You probably need to store some additional information in order to implement this efficiently.
 - #55.
 2.7     Focus first on just identifying if there's an intersection.
 - #56.
 3.6     Let's suppose we kept separate lists for dogs and cats.
 How would we find the oldest animal of any type?
 Be creative!
 - #57.
 4.5     To be a binary search tree, it's not sufficient that the left. value   <=   current. value  <   right. value for each node.
 Every node on the left must be less than the current node, which must be less than all the nodes on the right.